thacherT1D/webdevstuff/Auth/User_Registration.desc.md

 Turn to a neighbor and explain what a cryptographic hash function is in your own words.
 Once you're satisfied, talk about when you might use one.

-## Why is password hashing important?
+## Why is a cryptographic hash function important?

 If user-submitted passwords are stored inside a database unhashed, that information is compromised when the database is stolen.
 The means whoever has access to that data can use try the user's login credentials on other sites.
 And since so many people use the same password for every site, chances are good the malicious person can now log into your users' banks and online stores.
 That's why it's necessary to store hashed passwords in your application's database.